MileHacker Logo

 Airport Services

 Both Narita and Haneda are modern, world-class airports offering extensive facilities.
-Currency exchange, duty-free shops, diverse dining, lounges, hotels, luggage delivery, and free Wi-Fi are available.
+Currency exchange, duty-free shops, diverse dining, lounges, hotels, luggage delivery, and wi-fi At no cost-Fi are available.

 Transfer NRT

 Keisei Skyliner offers fast service to Ueno/Nippori, then transfer.
 Keisei Access Express offers more direct service through Katsushika.
-JR Narita Express to central Tokyo.
+JR Narita Express to the central area Tokyo.

 Transfer HND